-This segment comprises Finansiel Stabilitet's activities relating to the Guarantee Fund, which can be divided into four sub-departments: The Banking, Mortgage Credit, Investment and Portfolio Management and Restructuring departments.
+This segment comprises Finansiel Stabilitet's activities relating to the Deposit Guarantee Fund, which can be divided into four sub-departments: the Banking Department, the Mortgage Credit Department, the Investment and Portfolio Management Department and the Restructuring Department.

 This segment comprises Finansiel Stabilitet's activities relating to the Resolution Fund.